Saturday, May 30, 2020

 Macrophages (large eaters).

-Macrophages are derived from monocytes of blood.
+Macrophages are derived from monocytes of the blood.
 This transformation takes place as the monocytes extravasate the blood vessels in response to cytokines.
-Macrophages present in all tissues and assume different shapes are called histiocytes in connective tissue, Kupffer cells in the liver, osteoclast in bone, microglia cells in the brain, etc. Macrophages exhibit amoeboid movement.
-Macrophages encircle foreign substances like bacteria or virus particles or decaying cells and digest them and help clear the field of cellular debris prerequisite for repair.
+Macrophages present in all tissues and assume different shapes are called histiocytes in connective tissue, Kupffer cells in the liver, osteoclasts in bone, microglia cells in the brain, etc. Macrophages exhibit amoeboid movement.
+Macrophages encircle foreign substances like bacteria or virus particles or decaying cells and digest them and help clear the field of cellular debris, prerequisite for repair.

 Eosinophils.